-On this sort of view, all evil is caused by the free actions of something.
+On this sort of view, all evil is caused by the free actions of something - there is, in that sense, no such thing as purely natural evil.
 Plantinga doesn't claim to know that this is the correct explanation for the evil not caused by human free actions; but he does think that we have no particular reason to doubt that it is true.
 There is, however, another way in which one might try to explain the evil caused by natural disasters and the like using the free will defense, which is proposed by Peter van Inwagen in the reading for today. van Inwagen explains, in more depth, a story with the following features: